simonteozw/tp/docs/DeveloperGuide.md

 ### **Task Manager** <a name="task-manager"></a>

 TrackIt@NUS allows users to keep track of his/her tasks.
 The task manager is one of TrackIt@NUS's basic components.

+The common commands for the task manager include:

+* `add` - Creates a new task
+* `edit` - Modifies an existing task
+* `delete` - Deletes an existing task

+TrackIt@NUS also gives users a better understanding of their tasks by allowing users to view tasks in certain categories.
+Users can view overdue tasks, tasks on a specific day, future tasks (tasks that have deadlines more than a week away), and specific module tasks.

  #### Rationale